Spring is always time for Farm Trails in Sonoma County, but this year our visit also included the Butter & Egg Days Parade in Petaluma.

 Along with the parade route, over 100 booths with food, arts and crafts were set up, live music and dancing throughout the day.

-Before the main parade begins at noon, the Kids Parade is at 11:30, with families and young children, dressed in cow costumes, and Clo, the Clover milk cow, swirling a golden skirt and strolling down the street.
+Kids Parade was before the main parade at noon, with families and young children, dressed in cow costumes, and Clo, the Clover milk cow, swirling a golden skirt and strolling down the street.

 It was an “egg-cellent” day!